 3. Specter (the Democrat and the Republican) has a western PA problem.

 This is random, but Specter has never polled well in western Pennsylvania, even as a Republican.
 It’s kind of a mystery, although theories abound as to why.
 People in western Pennsylvania really loathe Philadelphia in general.
 It’s like Sodom on the Schuylkill.
-Maybe because [Specter]’s this slick city guy—even though he’s from Kansas?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Maybe because [Specter]’s this slick city guy—even though he’s from Kansas?Liz Cox Barrett is a writer at CJR.